-Markus Beckmann

-Susanna Krüger

-Kristina Lunz

-Andreas Neukirch

-Our shareholders

-We have set ourselves the ambitious goal of revolutionising the finance sector.
+Markus Beckmann Susanna Krüger Kristina Lunz Andreas Neukirch Our shareholders We have set ourselves the ambitious goal of revolutionising the finance sector.
 But this requires capital.
 We already offer our customers a premium account and are currently working on other premium models and investment products.
 In addition, we launched a crowdinvesting campaign in 2020 that secured us over 2,000 new investors for our mission and three million euros.
-They and our permanent employees hold virtual shares in addition to our owners.
 Even so, we are not yet in a position to finance ourselves completely.
 Thankfully, we have always been able to attract impact investors who believe in our mission and who provide us not only with funding but also logistical and moral support.
 In addition, we had our first crowdinvesting campaign in 2020 with which we won over 2,000 investors for our mission.

-Our current shareholders are:
+Impact Our current shareholders are:

 Founders

-- Inas Nureldin UG → 20.69 %
+- Inas Nureldin UG $\rightarrow$ 20.69 %

-- Schweikart Ventures UG → 15.67 %
+- Schweikart Ventures UG $\rightarrow$ 15.67 %

-- Jakob Berndt UG → 15.67 %
+- Jakob Berndt UG $\rightarrow$ 15.67%

-47.97 %
+Crowd

+Staff

 Investors

-- ETF Partners $\rightarrow$ 14.35 %
+- ETF Partners $\rightarrow$ 14.35%

-- Erste Pure Forest Verwaltungs GmbH → 8 %
+- Erste Pure Forest Verwaltungs GmbH $\rightarrow$ 8%

-- Wi Venture GmbH & Co KG → 6.01%
+- Wi Venture GmbH & Co KG $\rightarrow$ 6.01%

-- Berlin Ventures BG GmbH → 4.38 %
+- Berlin Ventures BG GmbH $\rightarrow$ 4.38%

-- Michael Hetzer → 3.76 %
+- Michael Hetzer $\rightarrow$ 3.76%

-- Georg Bader UG $\rightarrow$ 2.7%
+- Georg Bader UG $\rightarrow 2.7\%$

-- BPO Capital $\rightarrow$ 2.56 %
+- BPO Capital $\rightarrow 2.56\%$

-- G. Kaiser Holistic Capital GmbH $\rightarrow$ 2.07%
+- G. Kaiseer Holistic Capital GmbH $\rightarrow$ 2.07%

-- Laughing Tuna GmbH → 1.59 %
+- Laughing Tuna GmbH $\rightarrow$ 1.59%

-- Odlo Inter UG $\rightarrow$ 1.17 %
+- Odlo Inter UG $\rightarrow$ 1.17%

-- Thomas Adank → 0.76 %
+- Thomas Adnak $\rightarrow 0.76\%$

-- 5 For Tomorrow UG $\rightarrow$ 0.5 %
+- 5 For Tomorrow UG $\rightarrow 0.5\%$

-- Rebernik UG → 0.12%
+- Rebernik UG $\rightarrow$ 0.12%

-Tomorrow Sustainability Report 2020 Company culture Carbon Footprint Fairness Foreword Mission Impact Revenue and tax We see tax compliance as being an essential pillar of any sustainable company.
+Revenue and tax We see tax compliance as being an essential pillar of any sustainable company.
 This means that we eschew tax avoidance, both for ourselves and for our investments, customers and suppliers.
 We categorically refuse to include tax avoidance strategies as part of the financial consulting services we provide to future customers.
 By the same token, we refuse to accept as a customer any company that is based in tax havens for strategic reasons and does not generate the bulk of its revenue locally.
 While nationals and residents of different European countries can open an account with us, our business activities have been based exclusively in Germany to date.
 We are a venture capital-backed, growth-oriented company.
 Because of this, we have yet to break a profit.
-In 2020, we recorded € 363,000 in revenue with a net loss of €7,231,000.
-We did not receive any state subsidies or individual tax benefits and paid € 309,135 in tax.
+In 2020, we recorded € 359,000 in revenue with a net loss of € 8,399,000.
+We did not receive any state subsidies or individual tax benefits and paid € 35,824 in tax.